 Jane Wentworth, PhD

-Jane Wentworth retired from the department in July 1990 after spending 18 years with the university.
-She now lives in Rome, Georgia and teaches reading and basic math skills to individuals through her local library, helps the American Association of University Women in program development, and supports the League of Women Voters.
-She is very active in her church and is involved with their missionary work, children's programming, disaster relief and fund raising, and also serves as a trustee.
-In addition, she keeps a vegetable and fruit garden and still finds time to bird watch.
+Jane Wentworth (May 25, 1927 - September 18, 2022) retired from the department in July 1990 after spending 18 years with the university.
+She moved to Rome, Georgia and taught reading and basic math skills to individuals through her local library, helped the American Association of University Women in program development, and supported the League of Women Voters.
+She was very active in her church and was involved with their missionary work, children's programming, disaster relief and fund raising, and also served as a trustee.
+She enjoyed her vegetable and fruit garden and bird watching.

-Learn more about Jane in the 2017 issue of HealthBEAT.
+Jane Wentworth was featured in the 2017 issue of HealthBEAT.